kameleon-consulting/bitbucket_sbom_generator/README.md

 # Bitbucket SBOM Generator

-Generazione di Software Bill of Materials (SBOM) e notice.txt per repository Bitbucket utilizzando Syft.
+This tool generates Software Bill of Materials (SBOM) and NOTICE.txt for Bitbucket repositories using Syft.

-## Caratteristiche
+## Features

-- Analisi automatica di tutti i repository in un workspace Bitbucket
+- Automatic analysis of all repositories in a Bitbucket workspace
-- Generazione di SBOM in formato CycloneDX JSON
+- SBOM generation in CycloneDX JSON format
-- Generazione opzionale di file NOTICE.txt
+- Optional NOTICE.txt file generation
-- Supporto per vari linguaggi di programmazione e framework
+- Support for various programming languages and frameworks
-- Integrazione con Docker per una facile distribuzione
+- Docker integration for easy distribution
-- Formattazione automatica dei file JSON per una migliore leggibilità
+- Automatic JSON file formatting for better readability
-- Esecuzione in container Docker per isolamento e portabilità
+- Containerized execution for isolation and portability

-## Perché CycloneDX?
+## Why CycloneDX?

-CycloneDX è stato scelto come formato SBOM per diversi motivi:
+CycloneDX was chosen as the SBOM format for several reasons:
-- È uno standard OWASP riconosciuto
+- It's a recognized OWASP standard
-- Supporta un'ampia gamma di linguaggi e package manager
+- Supports a wide range of languages and package managers
-- Fornisce un formato JSON ben strutturato e facilmente processabile
+- Provides a well-structured and easily processable JSON format
-- Include informazioni dettagliate su licenze e vulnerabilità
+- Includes detailed information about licenses and vulnerabilities
-- È supportato da molti strumenti di sicurezza e compliance
+- Is supported by many security and compliance tools

-## Linguaggi e Framework Supportati
+## Supported Languages and Frameworks

-Supporta l'analisi dei seguenti linguaggi e framework:
+The tool supports analysis of the following languages and frameworks:

 ### JavaScript/TypeScript
-- Progetti JavaScript/TypeScript generici
+- Generic JavaScript/TypeScript projects
-- Framework supportati:
+- Supported frameworks:
-  - Angular (rilevato da angular.json)
+  - Angular (detected from angular.json)
-  - React (rilevato da package.json o presenza di react/react-dom)
+  - React (detected from package.json or presence of react/react-dom)
-  - Vue.js (rilevato da vue.config.js, file .vue o package.json)
+  - Vue.js (detected from vue.config.js, .vue files or package.json)
-- Package Manager supportati:
+- Supported package managers:
   - npm (package.json)
   - Yarn (yarn.lock)
   - pnpm (pnpm-lock.yaml)

 ### C/C++
-- Progetti C/C++ generici
+- Generic C/C++ projects
-- Build system supportati:
+- Supported build systems:
   - CMake (CMakeLists.txt)
   - Make (Makefile)
-- File supportati:
+- Supported files:
-  - `.c`, `.cpp` (file sorgente)
+  - `.c`, `.cpp` (source files)
-  - `.h`, `.hpp` (file header)
+  - `.h`, `.hpp` (header files)

-### Altri Linguaggi
+### Other Languages
 - .NET (C#, F#, VB.NET)
 - Python
 - Java